|Carol Singing||Singing schedule/report|

 The Churches Together Carol singing was be led by King's Covenant Fellowship (KCF) in the Kingdom Centre in front of Rothes Halls.

-There were many singers representing their Churches at the scheduled times, and some also joined in earlier/later where possible.
+There were many singers representing their Churches and some shoppers also joined in.
+It was a joyful sound which was much appreciated.

-Donations were collected on behalf of local charities.
-These amounted to £100.70
+Donations were collected on behalf of the local Foodbank project.
+These amounted to £112

 Please check this diary for details of events you wish to attend.